The Differences Between A Starter And Concert Grade ErhuSeptember 3, 2016

-Firstly, this erhu is considered a mid-range model; it features an almost-black body, Chinese calligraphy carvings on its headstock, and snakeskin that is of better quality than that of the Shanghai Dunhuang Rosewood erhu.
-It is worth noting that the snakeskin on ebony erhus are always a little softer than usual: our guess is that it is desirable for ebony erhus to sound slightly more mellow, even almost dark.
+Firstly, this Erhu is considered a mid-range model; it features an almost-black body, Chinese calligraphy carvings on its headstock, and snakeskin that is of better quality than that of the Shanghai Dunhuang Rosewood Erhu.
+It is worth noting that the snakeskin on ebony Erhus are always a little softer than usual: our guess is that it is desirable for ebony Erhus to sound slightly more mellow, even almost dark.
 The lack of snakeskin tension here aids in reducing the brightness in tone.
-Ebony is a denser wood than rosewood; it thus also feels heavier and more stable when played.
+Ebony is a denser wood than rosewood; thus also feeling heavier and more stable when played.
 This model is responsive: one would not need a lot of effort to play it.
-Do bear this in mind as we examine and compare the two types of ebony erhu!
+Do bear this in mind as we examine and compare the two types of ebony Erhus!

 Check out our comparison video below:

-If you are just starting to play the erhu, you might experience some difficulty with regular wooden, friction tuning pegs.
-This is mainly due to the fact that you need to conscientiously push these pegs in towards the headstock of the erhu while tuning, so that they stay in place.
+If you are just starting to play the Erhu, you might experience some difficulty with regular wooden, friction tuning pegs.
+This is mainly due to the fact that you need to conscientiously push these pegs in towards the headstock of the Erhu while tuning, so that they stay in place.
 Otherwise, they may slip out.
-With bronze tuning pegs, however, it is easier: all you need to do is turn your pegs in the desired direction, and the pitch of your open strings will change accordingly without any problem.
+However, with bronze tuning pegs, it is easier: all you need to do is turn your pegs in the desired direction, and the pitch of your open strings will change accordingly without any problem.